CarrieEBeaton/ng-conf-2020/README.md

   - Tobias Koppers: It removes technical restrictions/limitations common to MFEs.
 - Scully can help with peformance by pre-renders each page in your app to plain HTML & CSS

-## Framework Inception with Micro Frontend Composition --> BULLSHIT TALK
+## Framework Inception with Micro Frontend Composition

 Presented by: Lukas Ruebbelke